 TECHNICAL SUPPORT

-Before you give up, please browse through the technical support topics listed below.
+Before you give up, please browse through the technical support topics listed below and check the Online Help accesible directly from the program.
 Better than 90% of our user's questions are answered this way.
 If you don't find the answer to your question, contact us via e-mail: support1 at easy-budget.com.
-Or you can reach us at our support line: (818)458-0827.
+Or you can reach us at our support line: (818)671-3729 OR (818)458-0827.

 1. I don't like all those zeros that appear in an account which is blank.
 How do I get rid of them?